pkdone/ddp-demo/README.md

 When you execute one of the functions in the `back-end/ddp-demo.js` file, the result will be written to the file `tmp/results.json` in your workstation project.
 This file output is helpful when you need to view the contents of large API response.

+If you are using _VS Code_ it is recommend you also install and enable its _SonarLint_ extension to help you better detect and fix potential issues.

 ## Testing App Services HTTPS Endpoints